-- Linux boot process - BIOS starts first after power on - Bootloader (e.g. grub) is loaded into RAM from the boot sector of the booting device - Linux kernel and ram disk are loaded into RAM - After kernel initialization, the first process init is created - Init process read startup scripts via command shell like bash - Filesystems are mounted, software servers/daemons starts, and network interfaces are brought up. - Finally GUI (e.g. startx) is started or login shell (e.g. getty) is prompted for users to login.
+Linux boot process

+- BIOS/EFI starts first after power on - Bootloader (e.g. grub) is loaded into RAM from the boot sector of the booting device - Linux kernel and ram disk are loaded into RAM - After kernel initialization, the first process init is created (It is systemd in Ubuntu). - Init process read startup scripts via command shell like bash - Filesystems are mounted, software servers/daemons starts, and network interfaces are brought up. - Finally GUI (e.g. startx) is started or login shell (e.g. getty) is prompted for users to login.